devopsdays/devopsdays-web/content/events/2020-dallas/sponsor.md

 <br>
 <h2>À La Carte Sponsorships</h2>

-À La Carte sponsorships will be available after May 26th if no Diamond sponsorship is sold. À La Carte items are only available to Platinum or Gold sponsors.
+ À La Carte items are only available to Platinum or Gold sponsors.
 We can be creative with these sponsorships, so just ask!
 Email us: <a href="mailto:dallas@devopsdays.org?subject=General%20Questions%20Regarding%20Sponsorship%20of%20DevOpsDays%20Dallas%202020">dallas@devopsdays.org</a>.
 <br/>

 <table class="table table-bordered table-hover">